rydmike/flex_seed_scheme/README.md

 ```

 ## Extended Palette

+The extended palette type is the new default, if you are using Flutter 3.22, or later you should only use it.
+The `common` tones option is provided for backwards compatibility with older Flutter versions and older FSS versions.

 By using `paletteType` with value `FlexPaletteType.extended`, you can create seed generated `ColorScheme`s that use and access new color tones that exists in the late 2022 revised `ColorScheme` for surface colors and even more colors for **fixed** and **fixedDim** main colors that arrived in the Material-3 design during later half of 2023.